putaojuice/tp/docs/UserGuide.md

    3. `delele 3` : Deletes the 3rd contact shown in the current list.
    4. `delt 3` : Deletes the 3rd task shown in the current task list.
    5. `findt assignment 1` : Finds any tasks in the current task list that contains the keyword(s).
-   6. `upd t d 3 /Buy groceries` : Updates the specified task in the current list.
+   6. `updt 3 d/Buy groceries` : Updates the specified task in the current list.
    7. `viewt` : Lists all tasks.
    8. `list` : Lists all contacts.
    9. `clear` : Deletes all contacts.